fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 People will need to cross the bridge that lays above Jahannam.

 And the Prophet Muhammad is waiting on the other side of Sirat with a cup from his fountain (Kawthar).

+There are 7 stops and 7 queastions on the bridge.

+Sirat is thin as a hair and sharp as a sword.

+some people will pass at the speed of light.
+Some will crawl till the end of the journey.

+hadith says that the first one to pass the Sirat will be the prophet Muhammad and then his ummah.

+there will be hooks that will drag sinners down

+The Hell will be asked "Are you full?". and the Hell will reply "Is there no more?"

+Some people will not know that they crossed the Sirat and will ask the angels, "Where is the Sirat, and where is Hell?
+Did we cross over them?"
+Angels will answer, "You crossed the Sirat, which was over Hell.
+However, Hellfire receded and was covered because of your light."
+Jami-us-saghir

+The Hellfire will say to a believer, "O Believer!
+Go over me swiftly; your light diminishes my flames."

+believing in one God
+salat
+fasting
+zakat
+hajj
+rights of others and looking after our relatives cleanliness (ghusl)

 </details><details><summary>